 - 9.1 Introduction and Objective

 - 9.2 Typical Illustrations on computation of income

-- 9.3 Filing of Returns

-- 9.4 Advance Tax

-- 9.5 Self Assessment Questions.
+- 9.3 Self-Assessment Questions.

 The lesson deals with procedural aspect of law in respect of like filing of income tax returns and payment of advance tax and other incidental matters like procedure for computation of total income of individuals, firms and companies, computation of tax liability etc.